nicknamedelta/glitch-effect/README.md

 SASS: `npm install -g sass`

-### Use Sass Preprocessing
+### SASS preprocessing:

 - watch your source files for changes, and re-compile CSS each time you save your Sass:
   - `sass --watch input.scss output.css`

 - watch and output to directories by using folder paths as your input and output:
   - `sass --watch assets/sass:assets/css`

 * sass would **watch all files in the app/sass folder for changes, and compile CSS to the public/stylesheets folder**